 Deleted: We have alluded to Interface Control Documents (ICD) and Software Interface Specifications (SIS) several times.
 They are required by most missions and are expected by PDS.
 The ICD is an agreement that defines the archiving tasks that the instrument team and the PDS will perform and the archiving schedule.
 It is signed by the instrument P.I., the node manager, the mission project manager and the PDS program manager and defines the archiving obligations.
-The SISs define the data products and the structure of the archive volumes in sufficient detail for a scientist to use them. ¶ the mission and the SISs will be an important component of your archive design review (see next section).
+The SISs define the data products and the structure of the archive volumes in sufficient detail for a scientist to use them. ¶ you are part of a typical mission, the production schedule for the SISs will be levied by the mission and the SISs will be an important component of your archive design review (see next section).